Rayoj/Technical-Assessment/README.md

 ### How to Use:

-1. Navigate into the respective folder to view the QA documents.
+1. Click the link to desired file to view the QA documentation.

 2. Review Test Plan, Test Cases, and Bug Reports accordingly.